WhisperingChaos/assert.source.sh/README.md

 ### Install
 Simply copy assert.source.sh into a directory then use the Bash [source](https://www.gnu.org/software/bash/manual/html_node/Bash-Builtins.html#Bash-Builtins) command to include this package in a Bash testing script before executing fuctions which rely on its [API](#api-index).
 Copying can be achived by:

-    * [git clone](https://help.github.com/articles/cloning-a-repository/) to copy entire project contents including its git repository.
+  * [```git clone```](https://help.github.com/articles/cloning-a-repository/) to copy entire project contents including its git repository.
 Obtains current master which may include untested features.
 To synchronize the working directory to reflect the desired release, use ```git checkout tags/<tag_name>```.
-    *  wget https://github.com/whisperingchaos/assert.source.sh/tarball/master creates a tarball that includes only the project files without the git repository.
+  *  ```wget https://github.com/whisperingchaos/assert.source.sh/tarball/master``` creates a tarball that includes only the project files without the git repository.
 Obtains current master branch which may include untested features.

 #### Developed Using
   * GNU Bash  4.2.25(1)-release

 #### Example
+Simply

 ### Terms
 #### Cocoon